chunktooth/os-comp-challenge-2/README.md

 Discovered ```word-wrap: break-word``` for the link box and used ```background-color: hsla()``` to add transparency with lightness to each article.

 ## Color palette
-Inspired by a cherry red BC Rich Warlock guitar.
+Inspired by a color of cherry red BC Rich Warlock guitar.
 Added yellow and grey for minimum playfulness.

 ## Resources
 Item images are googled with permission for noncommercial reuse.
 All icons are free for download.